josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/🍉_the_crown_as_british_state_wayfinder.md

 This mechanism is fragile.

 ### 1. Symbolic Capture
-When gestures are over-scripted or politicised, legitimacy drains and institutions do not follow.
+Over-scripted or politicised gestures drain legitimacy and stall institutional follow-through.

 ### 2. Permanent Deferral
-When recognition repeats without escalation, humanitarian signalling begins to launder inaction.
+Recognition without escalation becomes a mechanism for laundering inaction.

 ### 3. Executive Abdication
-When governments hide indefinitely behind symbolism, buffer actors become shields, not bridges.
+When governments hide behind symbolism, buffer actors become shields, not bridges.

 ### 4. Backlash Re-legitimation
-When care is securitised or reframed as extremism, the glide path collapses entirely.
+When care is securitised or reframed as extremism, the glide path collapses.

 **Wayfinding only works if it leads somewhere.**